shaik1002/biggitlabbomb/doc/ci/secrets/gcp_secret_manager.md

    1. Select **Default audience**, or select **Allowed audiences** for a custom audience, which is used in the `aud` for the GitLab CI/CD ID token.
 1. Under **Attribute Mapping**, create the following mappings, where:

-   - `attribute.X` is the name of the attribute to include as a claim in the Google token.
+   - `attribute.X` is the name of the attribute you want to be present on Google's claims.
    - `assertion.X` is the value to extract from the [GitLab claim](../cloud_services/index.md#how-it-works).

    | Attribute (on Google)         | Assertion (from GitLab) |